 My mother used to clean the theatre.
 During the war the smelter put out a call for aluminum.
 So if you came to any of the theatres with an aluminum pot, roaster, fry pan, etc., that was your ticket into the show.

 After a promising start, the theatre was beset by a series of disasters.
-The first was on July 10, 1942 when a fire broke out on stage 10 minutes after moviegoers went home.
+Although the Rio was billed as fireproof, on July 10, 1942 a fire broke out on stage 10 minutes after moviegoers went home.
 It took more than an hour to put out and caused extensive interior damage.
-I don’t know how long the Rio was out of commission.
+I don’t know how long the theatre was out of commission.

 Then on July 21, 1943, after locking up at 1 a.m. following the late show, Sorrentino noticed a light in the office.
 He reentered and was startled to see a man escape on a bicycle.
 But he trapped two other young men in the office who refused to give their names and begged him not to call police.
 He did anyway and they took off on another bicycle.
 It was presumed they had hidden in the theatre after the show hoping to rob the box office, but all they got away with was about 30 cents.